saikrishnatbijil/questdb.io/docs/concept/partitions.md

 - Default behavior is `PARTITION BY NONE` when using [CREATE TABLE](/docs/reference/sql/create-table/) and `PARTITION BY DAY` via [ILP ingestion](/docs/reference/api/ilp/overview/).
 - Partitions are defined at table creation.
-For more information, refer to [CREATE TABLE section](/docs/reference/sql/create-table/).
+For more information, refer to the [CREATE TABLE section](/docs/reference/sql/create-table/).
 - The naming convention for partition directories is as follows: